 How Vigil structures welfare cleaning contracts for London construction sites

-Vigil provides construction site welfare cleaning across all 32 Greater London boroughs on programmes typically running from 12 to 24 months, aligned to the build timeline.
+Vigil provides construction site welfare cleaning across Greater London on programmes typically running from 12 to 24 months, aligned to the build timeline.
 Our approach:

 - Site assessment first: We visit the site before agreeing any programme.
 We review the CDM welfare plan, assess current and peak worker headcount, and inspect the welfare facilities to determine appropriate cleaning frequency by area and occupancy level.

 - Programme-aligned contract: Your welfare cleaning contract is structured against your build programme — not against a calendar.
-We flex frequency and scope as the programme progresses (for example, increasing during groundworks when welfare usage peaks).
+We flex frequency and scope as the programme progresses.

 - CDM documentation support: We provide a written welfare cleaning specification that can be incorporated into your Construction Phase Plan, and digital visit records after every clean that are formatted for site diaries, HSE inspections, and handover packs.